lhynes/User-Centric-Frontend-Development-Milestone-Project/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-Features to be included
-Showcase photos and information on a number of the travel destinations to motivate people to visit.
-Provide detail about the site owner
-Provide an options for people to submit stories to be featured on the site Provide links to external resources, such as the band's social media profiles (can point anywhere at all)

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+This site currently contains the following features:
+- Showcases photos and information on a number of the travel destinations to motivate people to visit.
+- By clicking on each destination image from the homepages the user can learn more about that place.
+- Provides detail about the site owner.
+- Provide an option for people to submit stories to be featured on the site
+- Provide links to external travel stories to help the reader learn about other destinations

 ### Features Left to Implement

-- Another feature idea
+In the future I would like the featured travel story to by populated dynamicaly from the collection of stories submitted via the website.

 ## Testing

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:
+The employer and recruiter user story achieved the intended outcome of providing them with a showcase of myself and my work.
+In the about me section, they can read a bit about my background, and if they're viewing on a desktop, the background of this section is a photo of me.
+They are able to see my showcased projects via the project cards in the "Work" section.
+They can view both the live version and the GitHub repository by clicking on the Font Awesome icons.
+They are also able to view my social media profiles via clicking on the icons in the footer.
+They are also able to download my CV by either clicking on CV in the navbar dropdown, or by clicking on the document icon in the footer.

+My user stories

+**Responsiiveness TO BE COMPLETED**

+In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

+This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 4, 5, 7: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.
+During the testing phase, I realized that ```background-attachment: fixed``` was not compatible with iOS browsers.
+On Chrome and Safari in iOS, the background photos appeared zoomed-in and blurry.
+To fix this, the ```background-attachment: scroll``` property value was added in a media query.

+**Contact Form**
+There are two conact forms on the site one on the About Me page and one on the Travel Story Page.
+If a site visitor is interested in contacting me or sharing a story they can fill out these forms by following the steps below:

 1. Contact form:
+    1. Go to the "About Me" page
+    2. Click the "Ask Me a Question" button
+    3. Try to submit the empty form and verify that an error message about the required fields(name and email) appears
+    4. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    5. Try to submit the form with all inputs valid and verify that a success message appears.

+2. Contact form:
-    1. Go to the "Contact Us" page
+    1. Go to the "Travel Stories" page
+    2. Click the "Share your story today" or "Share your story" button
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    3. Try to submit the empty form and verify that an error message about the required fields(name and email) appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    4. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+    5. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+**External Links**

+All external links on the travel stories page open in a new tab using 'target="_blank"'.

+**Page Links**

+All links have been manually tested to ensure that none of them are broken and they point to the correct destination.

+**Page Links**

+All images have an assigned "alt" test attributed to them.

+**Bugs or Problems To BE COMPLETED  ???**

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+This site is hosted using **GitHub pages** and deployed directly from the master branch.
+The sites landing page is  named `index.html` and this ensured thte site will deploy correctly on GitHub pages.
+The deployed site version is updated automatically after new commits to the master branch.

+**Local deployment**
+To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/lhynes/User-Centric-Frontend-Development-Milestone-Project.git` into your terminal.

+To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 ## Credits